-This authentic Egyptian falafel recipe is my favorite falafel recipe.
+Ta'amiya is an authentic Egyptian falafel recipe made with fresh herbs, chickpeas, and fava beans.
 It's crispy on the outside but tender and flavorful on the inside.

 - 1 egg